 Below we are showing a sample method where we used the LOOKUP and IF functions to find the last value which is positive in a column.

-2 Excel Formulas to Find the Last Value in Column That is Greater than Zero
+How to Find the Last Value in Column That is Greater than Zero in Excel: 2 Formulas

 So, let’s introduce our sample dataset first.
 Here, I have placed some fruits’ quantities and their unit prices in my dataset.
 Now, we’ll apply two formulas to find the last value in Column C that is greater than zero.
 In order to avoid any compatibility issues, try to use the Excel 365 edition.

 1. Use LOOKUP Function to Find Last Value in Column Greater Than Zero in Excel

 We can use the LOOKUP function in Excel to look through a single column or row to find a specific value from the same place in a second column or row.
 We often use this function when there are multiple worksheets within a workbook or a large amount of data in a worksheet.
 We’ll use it here in our first method to find the last non-zero quantity in Column C. So, let’s see how to do it.

 - Now, just hit the Enter button to get the output.

 - Now take a look that we have found our last quantity which is 10.

 2. LOOKUP + IF Functions to Find Last Non-zero Positive Value in Column